Teemo6/Visualization_of_Allocations/README.md

 3. To show more details, run **Memory Analyzer: Show line details** with a line selected.
 4. Clicking on the link of the details table will move the cursor to the position of that particular allocation.

+If you get prompted with a warning **Found no Java symbols in files**, Java language support could not find any class, method or constructor in the file, therefore no allocation data will be shown for these files.
+If the file contains some of these symbols, be sure that you run **Memory Analyzer: Load JSON file** with the language support fully loaded (indicated by **Java: ready**).

 **Tip:**
 - Commands can be found in the context menu with shortcut `ctrl + shift + P`.
-- To quickly navigate, search for `Memory Analyzer:`.
+- To quickly navigate, search for **Memory Analyzer**.

 ## How to obtain JSON file
 This repository includes [demo applications](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/demo?ref_type=heads), each featuring pre-generated `data.json` that you can use for a quick demonstration of this extension.

 In order to create `data.json` yourself, you will need to build the [external Memory Analyzer application](https://gitlab.kiv.zcu.cz/lipka/java-memory-allocation-analyser) using [Maven](https://maven.apache.org/).
 Instructions are available in the project repository.

-To build the [demo applications](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/demo?ref_type=heads), you can call the following command from root folder of this repository, which will create a compiled JAR `<demoApp>/target/app.jar`:
+To build the [demo applications](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/demo?ref_type=heads), you can call the following command from root folder of this repository, which will create a JAR file `<demoApp>/target/app.jar` for each demo respectively:

 ```
 mvn -f demo clean install